 I stop thinking.
 You have to stop thinking and move away.
 Do something different.
 Don’t keep doing it, don’t stay up all night.
 Close it down, wait a day and come back to it, if you’ve got the time.
 If you haven’t you haven’t planned enough earlier on.
 It’s a difficult one and everybody gets it – whether you’re an undergraduate or you’ve written 15 books you will always get mental block.
 Sometimes it’s just all part of trying to understand an area.

-The changes in HE have exacerbated some misunderstandings concerning what the University is for, and what students can expect to get from the University experience.
+The changes in Higher Education (HE) have exacerbated some misunderstandings concerning what the University is for, and what students can expect to get from the University experience.
 Many have claimed that HE is becoming more of a ‘business’ or a paid for ‘service’.

 Many in HE find themselves having to face disgruntled students who say they have paid £9000 therefore they expect this or that ‘service’.